-The Student will receive the degree once the matter is resolved and any Sanctions (where appropriate) are completed unless the Sanction is expulsion, in which case the degree maywill be revoked.
+The Student will receive the degree once the matter is resolved and any Sanctions (where appropriate) are completed unless the Sanction is expulsion, in which case the degree may be revoked.

-- (e)(b) Revoking a degree.
-A former Student may have their degree revoked under the provisions above, which include but are not limited to a determination through the Student Honor Code or the Student Conduct Code process that a significant violation occurred and resulted in expulsion took place, or upon a finding of research misconduct under Regulation 6C1-1.0101., provided that the relevant Dean and the Provost are consulted before making this decision and that the Vice President for Student Affairs concurs in the decision. - (9) Appeals.
+- (b) Revoking.
+A former Student may have their degree revoked under the provisions above, which include but are not limited to a determination through the Student Honor Code or the Student Conduct Code process that a violation occurred and resulted in expulsion, or upon a finding of research misconduct under Regulation 1.0101. - (9) Appeals.
 Any decision reached through Administrative Review or Hearing by a Hearing Body, is eligible for appeal.
-All appeals must be in writing and submitted to the appropriate office within ten (10) ClassBusiness Days from the date of the decision letter.
-No person may hear or decide an appeal if they conducted or participated in the disciplinary proceeding being reviewed on appeal. - (a) Administrative Review/Collaborative ResolutionShared Governance Appeals.
+All appeals must be in writing and submitted to the appropriate office within ten (10) Class Days from the date of the decision letter.
+No person may hear or decide an appeal if they conducted or participated in the disciplinary proceeding being reviewed on appeal.

-The basis for filing an appeal arising from an Administrative Review/Collaborative violationsmiseonduct and mitigating circumstances. - (b) Administrative Review/Collaborative ResolutionShared Governance Appeal Authorities are as follows: - 1.
-Appeals of decisions originally made by Housing and Residence Education staff should be directed to the Director of Student Conduct and Conflict Resolution or designee.

-ResolutionShared Governance is limited to the following grounds: The Sanction(s) imposed were not appropriate for the violation, taking into account both prior Student Conduct Code

-- 2. Appeals of decisions originally made by Student Conduct and Conflict Resolution staff should be directed to the Dean of Students or designee. - 3.
-Appeals of decisions originally made by the Dean of Students should be directed to the Vice President of Student Affairs or designee. - (b)(c) Hearing Appeals.
-Except as required to explain the basis of new information, appeals are limited to a review of the verbatim record of the Hearing and supporting documents.
+- (a) Administrative Review/Collaborative Resolution Appeals.
+The basis for filing an appeal arising from an Administrative Review/Collaborative Resolution is limited to the following grounds: The Sanction(s) imposed were not appropriate for the violation, taking into account both prior Student Conduct Code violations and mitigating circumstances. - (b) Administrative Review/Collaborative Resolution Appeal Authorities are as follows: - 1.
+Appeals of decisions originally made by Housing and Residence Life Education staff should be directed to the Director of Student Conduct and Conflict Resolution or designee. - 2.
+Appeals of decisions originally made by Student Conduct and Conflict Resolution staff should be directed to the Dean of Students or designee. - 3.
+Appeals of decisions originally made by the Dean of Students or designee should be directed to the Vice President of Student LifeAffairs or designee. - (c) Hearing Appeals.
+Except as required to explain the basis of new information, appeals are limited to a review of the record of the Hearing and supporting documents.
 In the instance of a recording failure, the Conduct Committee Advisor may provide a written summary of the Hearing to the Appeal Authority upon their request.
 The basis for filing an appeal on all other Student conduct proceedings is limited to one or more of the following grounds: - 1.
 The Student's or Student Organization's rights were violated in the Hearing process in a manner which materially affected the outcome of the case. - 2.
-New relevant material or information has been provided that could be sufficient to alter a decision, and was unknown by the person making the appeal at the time of the Hearing. - 3.
-The Sanction(s) imposed were not appropriate for the violation, taking into account both prior misconduct and mitigating circumstances. - (d) Hearing Appeal Authorities: - 1.
-Appeals of decisions that did not result in Separation, or did not originate from a Sexual MisconductTitle IX based allegation, will be reviewed by the Vice President of Student Affairs or designee. - 2.
-Appeals of decisions that resulted in Separation, or originated from a Hearing of a Sexual MisconductTitle IX based allegation, will be reviewed by an appeal panel designated by the Vice President of Student Affairs.
-Appeal panel members will be selected and trained annually.
-Each panel will be comprised as follows:
+New relevant material or information has been provided that could be sufficient to alter a decision and was unknown by the person making the appeal at the time of the Hearing.

+- 3. The Sanction(s) imposed were not appropriate for the violation, taking into account both prior misconduct and mitigating circumstances. - (d) Hearing Appeal Authorities: - Appeals of decisions that did not result in Separation or did not originate from a Sexual Misconduct based allegation will be reviewed by the Vice President of Student